seatable/seatable-admin-docs/docs/installation-rework/components/python-pipeline.md

 ## Activate the python pipeline on a one node seatable server
 This guide shows how to activate the python pipeline on a one node seatable server.
 If you are using a separate node to run the python-pipeline you have to account for the different hostnames and ports.

-### 1. Change the .env file
+#### 1. Change the .env file

-Add `seatable-python-pipeline.yml` to the COMPOSE_FILE variable.
+Add _seatable-python-pipeline.yml_ to the COMPOSE_FILE variable.

 ```bash
 nano /opt/seatable-compose/.env
 ```

-Your .env should look something like this:
+Your COMPOSE_FILE variable should look something like this:
 ```bash
 COMPOSE_FILE='seatable-docker-proxy.yml,seatable-server.yml,seatable-python-pipeline.yml'
 ```

-### 2. Generate inital secret
+#### 2. Generate inital secret

+Generate inital secrets and write them into your .env file.

     echo "SEATABLE_SCHEDULER_MYSQL_ROOT_PASSWORD=$(pwgen -s 40 1)" >> /opt/seatable-compose/.env

-### 3. Make configuration changes

-You can use this commands to source the variables from your .env file, and append the configuration to the files.
-Be aware that the SEATABLE_SERVER_HOSTNAME variable has to be set before the first start of the container to generate all the configuration files correctly.
+#### 3. Modify the .env Configuration File

+On a one node system (Python-Pipeline and SeaTable Server are running on the same host, with the same url) you can use this commands to append the .env configuration file.

 ```bash
 source /opt/seatable-compose/.env && \